ess-dmsc-dram/dmsc-school/article/article.md

 After a tour of MAX IV, the students were introduced to the neutron instrumentation software McStas [4](https://doi.org/10.1080/10448639908233684)[5](https://doi.org/10.3233/JNR-190108)[6](https://doi.org/10.3233/JNR-200186).
 At this point, the students were asked to select one of two paths for the summer school: small-angle neutron scattering (SANS) or backscattering quasi-elastic neutron scattering (QENS).
 The data that they simulated using McStas would be carried with them throughout the summer school, through reduction, analysis, and storage.
-In the end, the fourteen students split approximately 50:50 between the two.
+In the end, the fourteen students split approximately 50:50 between the two neutron scattering techniques.
 While at the ESS site, the students were also given a tour of the ESS facilities and participated in a poster session, where they were able to discuss their shared interests around neutron scattering data.

 <img src='photo-1.JPG' width='49%'>